safaris since 1995

-The Caprivi Strip lies in the north east of Namibia, a narrow finger of land between Angola, Zambia, Botswana and Zimbabwe.
+The Caprivi Strip lies in the north east of the country, a narrow finger of land between Angola, Zambia, Botswana and Zimbabwe.
 At its centre lies Katima Mulilo on the Zambezi River

 Adjacent to the Skeleton Coast Damaraland includes two prime safari areas with Southern Damaraland and the Kaokoveld in the north

 Etosha National Park includes the famous Pan and is the country's most popular wildlife safari destination especially between July and October

 Fish River Canyon is one of the least visited natural wonders in Africa - ideal for hikes during the cooler winter months

 Kaokoland and Damaraland make up the Kaokoveld - a remote place for wild camping, spectacular scenery and rare wildlife

 The Namib-Naukluft Park includes the famous red dunes at Sossusvlei and the secluded wetland known as Sandwich Harbour

 Okonjima Private Reserve is a re-knowned rescue center for the rehabilitation of big cats including cheetah, lion, wild dog and hyena